 We’re really sorry if none of the remedies worked, and you’re busy blowing your nose promising yourself to never bother using hand sanitiser ever again.
 Sleep is one of the best remedies for colds, as is food and anything that boosts your energy like crashing on the sofa in front of Netflix for the day.
 Exercise can be beneficial, but only if you have the energy to safely get away with it, and the cold isn’t on your chest.

-The sweat and heavy breathing helps to clear air ways and refresh red blood cells so that your body is in the best possible place to fight the cold causing virus.
+The sweat and heavy breathing help to clear airways and refresh red blood cells so that your body is in the best possible place to fight the cold-causing virus.
 Just remember that if you’ve taken the day off work with a cold, it won’t go down that well if you’re seen out on a spiritedly jog or swinging weights around at the gym.
 Get well soon!
+Corporate Health Insurance General & Medical are here to help you keep your employees happy and healthy with our corporate private health cover plans.
+Within all of our corporate covers, your employees will have access to a 24/7 Health & Wellbeing support service plus a wide range of other benefits to keep their health on track.

 This content is subject to our Disclaimer.